SaurinSavla/Synergy_AccioBeer/README.md

-<h2>AI-Driven Mental Health Monitoring and Suicide Detection Application</h2>
+**AI-Driven Mental Health Monitoring and Suicide Detection Application**

+<h4>This comprehensive application is built to monitor mental health of patients.
+Here are some features of the application:</h4>